rantahar/introduction-to-mpi/_episodes/10-profiling.md

 >~~~
 >{:.source .language-c }
 >
-> Adding annotations to loops can be done in a single line
+> Adding annotations to loops can be done in a single line:
 >~~~
 >SCOREP_USER_REGION( "<loop_name>", SCOREP_USER_REGION_TYPE_LOOP )
 >for(i = 0; i < 100; i++) {